Go to the list of all blogs

 Bearish Trend Analysis

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where COKE advanced for three days, in of 351 cases, the price rose further within the following month.
-The odds of a continued upward trend are .
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where COKE declined for three days, the price rose further in of 62 cases within the following month.
+The odds of a continued downward trend are .

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating very strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.